 Provision for payment or compensatory time off is subject to modification as determined by amendment to the laws of the United States or the state of Arizona, court interpretation, or determination by the Arizona Board of Regents or Northern Arizona University.
 If modified, department heads and employees will be notified of such changes.

-An eligible employee must request approval to use compensatory time off in advance by completing a Record of Absence Form.
+An eligible employee must request approval to use compensatory time off in advance.

 An eligible employee is encouraged to use compensatory time within the same month it is earned whenever possible, but continuity of operations must be maintained.